cristianoliveira/ergo/README.md

 See more on [examples](https://github.com/cristianoliveira/ergo/tree/master/examples)

-Ergo's goal is to be a simple reverse proxy that follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of doing only one thing and do it well.
+Ergo's goal is to be a simple reverse proxy that follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of doing one thing and doing it well.
 Simplicity means no magic involved.
 Just a flexible reverse proxy that extends the well-known `/etc/hosts` declaration.

 **Feedback**

 This project is under development but it's ready to use.
-Feel free to give me feedback and opening issues.
+Feel free to give me feedback and open issues.
 Suggestions and contributions are welcome. :)

 ## Why?

 Dealing with multiple apps locally is really annoying.
-Having to remember each port that represents each service, and this gets even worse when you have microservices.
+You have to remember each port that represents each service, and this gets even worse when you have microservices.
 So I wanted a simple way to give each app a proper local domain.
 Ergos comes to solve this simple problem.

 ## Installation